 A leak to the water supply of your shower is another big offender.
 This is often caused by:

-- Incorrectly fitted or aging solder connections to your tub or shower.
+- Incorrectly fitted or ageing solder connections to your tub or shower

 Grouting problems between your shower and the wall tend to be the easiest to fix.
 Frequent causes of grout issues include: